Last updated on March 20th, 2023 at 08:48 pm

 Unfortunately, so many kids these days haven’t even experienced the joy of riding their bikes in the rain or exploring the nearby woods.
 Freely playing outside for hours at a time simply isn’t done often anymore.

-There’s plenty of things we can blame for kids spending less time outside…
+There’s plenty of things we can blame for kids not spending time with nature and getting outside to play…

 • “helicopter parenting”